yontartu/russian-troll-detector-webapp/README.md

 # Web App for Predicting Russian Troll Tweets

-This [web app](https://russian-troll-detector.herokuapp.com/) is a companion to my project on using machine learning to [classify tweets from Russian troll accounts](https://github.com/yontartu/bot-vs-human).
+This [web app](https://russian-troll-detector.herokuapp.com/) is a companion to my project using machine learning to [classify tweets from Russian troll accounts](https://github.com/yontartu/bot-vs-human).

 It's built using `flask` and deployed to `heroku`.